Truth has won again: MP CM on Babri case verdict | Law-Order

 Truth has won again: MP CM on Babri case verdict

-Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Wednesday hailed as the "victory of truth" the special CBI court's verdict to acquit all accused in the Babri masjid demolition case.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Wednesday hailed as the "victory of truth" the special CBI court's verdict acquitting all accused in the Babri masjid demolition case.
 "Satya pareshan ho sakta hai, parajit nahi.
 Aaj ek baar phir satya ki jeet hui hai.
 Bharatiya nyaypalika ki jai.

+(True can be troubled but it cannot be defeated.
+Today, truth has won again.
+I hail the Indian judicial system," Chouhan tweeted in Hindi.
+Chouhan also released a video statement, saying the then Congress government was prejudiced and levelled false allegations against saints and senior leaders.

 The case relates to the razing of the disputed structure in Ayodhya on December 6, 1992..